websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 ![](rte-configuration-new.png)

-If you need to add simple changes to existing configuration you don't have to write whole configuration from scratch.
+If you need to add simple changes to the existing configuration you don't have to write the whole configuration from scratch.
 You can use [sling resource merger](https://sling.apache.org/documentation/bundles/resource-merger.html) mechanism.
-To do so, you have to point existing configuration in resource supertype property and define all the differences.
+To do so, you have to point existing configuration in the resource supertype property and define all the differences.
 ```json
 {
   "sling:resourceSuperType": "wcm/dialogs/components/richtext/configuration",